15101538237ren/Epigenetics/README.md

 [73].
 Bashtrykov, P., Jankevicius, G., Smarandache, A., Jurkowska, R. Z., Ragozin, S., & Jeltsch, A. (2012).
 Specificity of Dnmt1 for methylation of hemimethylated CpG sites resides in its catalytic domain. *Chemistry & biology*, *19*(5), 572-578.

 [74].
 Lin, I. G., Han, L., Taghva, A., O’Brien, L. E., & Hsieh, C. L. (2002).
-Murine de novo methyltransferase Dnmt3a demonstrates strand asymmetry and site preference in the methylation of DNA in vitro. *Molecular and cellular biology*, *22*(3), 704-723.
+Murine de novo methyltransferase Dnmt3a demonstrates strand asymmetry and site preference in the methylation of DNA *in vitro*. *Molecular and cellular biology*, *22*(3), 704-723.

 [75].
 Handa, V., & Jeltsch, A. (2005).
 Profound flanking sequence preference of Dnmt3a and Dnmt3b mammalian DNA methyltransferases shape the human epigenome. *Journal of molecular biology*, *348*(5), 1103-1112.

 [76].
 Wienholz, B. L., Kareta, M. S., Moarefi, A. H., Gordon, C. A., Ginno, P. A., & Chédin, F. (2010).
-DNMT3L modulates significant and distinct flanking sequence preference for DNA methylation by DNMT3A and DNMT3B in vivo. *PLoS Genet*, *6*(9), e1001106.
+DNMT3L modulates significant and distinct flanking sequence preference for DNA methylation by DNMT3A and DNMT3B *in vivo*. *PLoS Genet*, *6*(9), e1001106.

 [77].
 Jurkowska, R. Z., Siddique, A. N., Jurkowski, T. P., & Jeltsch, A. (2011).
 Approaches to enzyme and substrate design of the murine Dnmt3a DNA methyltransferase. *Chembiochem*, *12*(10), 1589-1594.